pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 ## Pulumi Architecture

-If you don't know the Pulumi architecture, here is the diagram from our [How Pulumi Works](/docs/intro/concepts/how-pulumi-works/) page:
+Here is the diagram from our [How Pulumi Works](/docs/intro/concepts/how-pulumi-works/) page:

 ![Pulumi Architecture](/images/docs/reference/engine-block-diagram.png)